d8-contrib-modules/cloudflare/README.md

 ## Introduction

 Provides integration with the Cloudflare API see: https://api.cloudflare.com/ The module provides an easily extendable PHP SDK to interact with the cloudflare SDK.
-By design there is a clear line of demarkation between the API interface an the Drupal integration.
+By design there is a clear separation of concerns everything inside the CloudFlarePhpSdk namespace is concerned with interacting with the CloudFlare API.
+It knows nothing about Drupal.

 ## Usage